galaxyproject/galaxy-hub/content/news/2022-11-28-Simon-Gladman/index.md

 [Simon Gladman](/blog/2018-12-cotm-simon-gladman/) loved unusual watches.
 During European Galaxy days this past October Simon was showing all of us his latest solar watch.
 He was passionate about everything that he did.
 He was a cheesemaker, [a firefighter](https://www.topinfoguide.com/death-obituary/simon-gladman-obituary-news-in-loving-memory-of-simon-gladman-from-wyndham-vale-fire-brigade/), a board game enthusiast, beloved father and one of the most genuinely good and generous people that you can imagine.
-He was ingrained in the fabric of the Galaxy Project and a memember of the [Australien Biocommons](https://www.biocommons.org.au/news/simon-gladman).
+He was ingrained in the fabric of the Galaxy Project and a member of the [Australian Biocommons](https://www.biocommons.org.au/news/simon-gladman).
 A sysadmin, firefighter and community builder, a traveler that understood how to bring people from different continents together.
 But more than that he was a friend to many of us in the Galaxy community.
 Simon’s clock ran out way too early - he died last Saturday, November 26, of a heart attack while playing paintball with his children.